Home General country informationTurkey – General info

 1 “New Turkish Lira (YTL)” = 100 “New Kurus (YKr)”

-All major credit cards such as: Visa, MasterCard, Eurocard, American Express, Diners Club are mostly accepted.
+All major credit cards such as: Visa, MasterCard, Eurocard, American Express, Diners Club are usually accepted.

 Embassy in Ankara

-German citizens only need an identity card or passport if they do not stay in the country for more than three months.
-Upon entry by car, a valid passport is required because the vehicle is registered in the passport.
+German nationals only need an identity card or passport if they do not stay in the country for more than three months.
+If you enter by car, a valid passport is required because the vehicle is entered in the passport.

 Official holidays